Self-Judgment and Sexual AddictionBy Dr. Margaret Paul

 November 14, 2007

 There are many reasons for sexual addiction.
-In this article, discover how self-judgment and the resulting inner tension may be a major reason behind much sexual addiction.
+Discover how self-judgment and the resulting inner tension may be a cause of sexual addiction.

 "I must be all messed up with my sexuality.
 I constantly want sex with my wife and she is fed up with it.
 When she won't have sex with me I'm angry and sullen.
 I love my wife and I don't want her to leave, but I can't seem to help myself.
 I'm very confused about all of this.
 Is it wrong to love your wife and want sex with her?
 Is it my problem or hers?
 Is there something wrong with her sexually that she doesn't want more sex with me?"